koordinates/kart/docs/pages/development/raster_v1.rst

 Overall structure
 ~~~~~~~~~~~~~~~~~

 A V1 raster dataset is a folder named ``.raster-dataset.v1`` that contains two folders.
 These are ``meta`` which contains information about the entire dataset, irrespective of a particular tile - and ``tile``, which contains raster tiles in the ``GeoTIFF`` format.
-The schema file contains information about each band that is stored for each grid-cell / pixel in the raster.
+The schema file contains information about each band in the raster.
 The "name" of the dataset is the path to the ``.raster-dataset.v1`` folder.

 For example, here is the basic folder structure of a dataset named
 ``aerials/north-head``: